-Subsection 7-2 (5) of schedule 7, O.Reg.170/03 the owner of a small municipal residential system that provides secondary disinfection and the operating authority for the system shall ensure that at least two distribution samples are taken each week in accordance with subsection (6) and are tested immediately for, (a) free chlorine residual.
-Records provided by the owner and reviewed during the inspection indicate that the owner complied with these requirements, testing free chlorine residual for secondary disinfection monitoring purposes 2 days each week and at least 48 hours apart.
+Subsection 7-2 (3)and (4) of schedule 7, O.Reg.170/03 identifies that the owner of a large municipal residential system that provides secondary disinfection and the operating authority for the system shall ensure that at least seven distribution samples are taken each week and are tested immediately for free chlorine residual if the system provides chlorination.
+Records provided during the inspection indicate that the owner complied with these requirements, testing free chlorine residual for secondary disinfection monitoring purposes 2 days each week and at least 48 hours apart.